Sir Digby Dent

 In December 1778 he was appointed to the Vigilant 64 in succession to Captain Robert Brice Kingsmill who had resigned the command in protest at the court-martial of Admiral Hon.
 Augustus Keppel.
 He took this vessel out to the Leeward Islands under the orders of Commodore Joshua Rowley that month, and was present at the Battle of Grenada on 6 July 1779, although his ship did not suffer any casualties as it had been detached to protect the transports.
 He then joined the Royal Oak 74 in August, and he brought her home with the Leeward Islands convoy for repairs that were effected at Portsmouth that winter.

-Dent did not see any further service but became a superannuated rear-admiral in 1787, and died in Dublin on 15 March 1817.
+Dent did not see any further service but became a superannuated rear-admiral in 1787, and died near Dublin on 15 March 1817.

 Dent was a patron of Vice-Admiral Bendall Littlehales and Captain William Mounsey.
 He was one of several officers named by Lord Robert Manners as lacking character and ability as a sea officer.